Disclaimer: This is Untrue.

 * "Palikanon Maya" http://www.palikanon.com/english/pali_names/maha/mahamaayaa.htm

 The 2 major schools of Buddhism are Theravada Buddhism and Mahayana Buddhism.
-The canon of Theravada Buddhism is the Pali Canon, the canon of Mahayana Buddhism is the Chinese Buddhist Canon, and the Pali Canon is quite particular about ancient texts.
+The canon of Theravada Buddhism is the Pali Canon, while the canon of Mahayana Buddhism is the Chinese Buddhist Canon.
+The Pali Canon is quite particular about ancient texts.

-Then referring to the Pali Canon, according to Theragatha (the Verses of the Elders), Khuddaka Nikaya, Sutta Pitaka of the Pali Canon, Theragatha 1240 states that Gautama is called "naga" and 1279 states that Gautama is a son of "naga."
-As seen in the following website's introduction, "naga" has 2 meanings, bull elephant and serpent.
-Then the elephant of Maya's dream could be a serpent and Gautama could be the serpent's (Lucifer's) son.
+Referring to the Pali Canon, according to Theragatha (the Verses of the Elders) in the Khuddaka Nikaya of the Sutta Pitaka, Theragatha 1240 states that Gautama is called "naga," and 1249 states that Gautama is a son of "naga."
+As seen in the following website's introduction, the term "naga" has 2 meanings: bull elephant and serpent.
+Then, the elephant in Maya's dream could symbolize a serpent, and Gautama could be the son of the serpent (Lucifer).

 1240. naganamo'si bhagava isinam isisattamo mahamegho va hutvana savake abhivassasi.